edwardcooper/automl/README.md

 ### Model Selection

 This package also has some tools to help with model selection.
 We separate the model selection functions into two parts.
 The first part is to select models based on cross-validation results.
-The second part is to select models based on the development set.
+The second part is to select models based on the development(validation) dataset.

 After training the models for a long time, we will need to load all models into the R console.